 A 401(k) might be a good choice if you want a retirement plan that allows participants to contribute pre-tax money with tax-deferred earnings and your company is an incorporated business, a self-employed business, or a not-for-profit organization.

-If your employees decide to participate, they can choose what percentage of their compensation they want to contribute to the plan, up to a set annual limit.
-For 2021, total contributions can be $19,500 or 100% of compensation, whichever is less.
+If your employees decide to participate, they can choose what percentage of their compensation and/or Roth they want to contribute to the plan, up to a set annual limit.
+For 2022, total contributions can be $20,500 or 100% of compensation, whichever is less.

 Contributions by owners and highly compensated employees may be limited, based on participation by other employees.
 If that’s an issue, a Safe Harbor 401(k) might be worth considering.

-Participants age 50 and older can make an additional catch-up contribution of $6,500 annually.
+Participants aged 50 and older can make an additional catch-up contribution of $6,500 annually.

-The overall maximum employee/employer contribution per eligible employee in 2021 is 25% of compensation up to $58,000.
+The overall maximum employee/employer contribution per eligible employee in 2022 is 25% of compensation up to $61,000 (including deferrals).